Mystery Stock Theater 3000

 “Ho, ho, ho, ho, staying alive, staying alive...”

---Tom Servo, Mystery Science Theater 3000
+- Tom Servo, Mystery Science Theater 3000

 So what are the constructive events that could provide the rocket fuel to help propel the S&P 500 Index another +17% higher to 3000 and beyond over the coming year?

 The first is corporate earnings.
 Yeah, I just got through saying that fundamentals don’t matter right now when it comes to stocks, but that’s only to the downside.
 When the momentum thrusters are firing on full blast, bad news is good news and good news is even better news.
 So even though current earnings have already been priced into the market about seven years ago now, any increase in earnings is still considered a good sign that the sustained expansion for which we have all been waiting for so long may be, just maybe, finally getting underway.

-Corporate earnings have already increased by +20% since bottoming in 2016 Q1 (never mind that as of 2017 Q2 they are still below where they were three years ago in 2014 Q3), and the current quarter is expected to be record breaking with the reporting season off to a reasonably good start so far.
+Corporate earnings have already increased by +20% since bottoming in 2016 Q1 (never mind that as of 2017 Q2, they are still below where they were three years ago in 2014 Q3), and the current quarter is expected to be record breaking with the reporting season off to a reasonably good start so far.
 As long as corporate earnings continue to rise, expect stock prices to follow suit regardless of their current valuation.

 Taking this point about corporate earnings one step further, the possibility still exists that the global economy could just finally achieve the sustained economic recovery that has been so elusive for so many years throughout the post crisis period.
 Now it should be noted that it is unusual for an economy to achieve such a growth acceleration as late as it is in its economic cycle today, particularly when global sovereign and corporate debt levels are so high and when disinflationary/deflationary excess capacity remains widespread.

 But hey, it was also unusual for Major League Baseball’s Barry Bonds to exhibit such an explosion in home run production after the age of 35.
 Good thing he was able to achieve such great production supposedly without any help and without any future consequences for himself and the game, right?
 Almost like science fiction.

 Another factor that could help propel the S&P 500 Index to heights of 3000 and beyond is the U.S. dollar (UUP).
 The steady weakening of the U.S. dollar (USDU) has provided a meaningful tailwind to corporate revenues and earnings in 2017.
 It has also provided breathing room for emerging market (EEM) (EMB) economies to continue on their improvement path thanks to a lowering of the cost of servicing their dollar denominated debt.

 The U.S. dollar recently bounced at the bottom end of its three year trading range, but it remains significantly stronger than the eleven year trading range that preceded it.
 If the U.S. dollar were to fall back into this prior trading range, this would provide a meaningful tailwind to corporate earnings that might just enable it to hit its lofty forecast targets that otherwise prove so elusive.

-Then there is the non-U.S. market place.
+Then there is the non-U.S. marketplace.
 Sure, a number of European banks remain on life support despite the fact that the European Central Bank has been buying everything in sight.
 Sure, the European Union experiment continues to slowly unwind with individual countries breaking apart more lately than groups of countries joining together.
 Sure, the Japanese economy is still working to battle its way out of a quarter century deflationary spiral despite the fact that the Bank of Japan has been buying everything in sight.

 Sure, global sovereigns around the developed (EFA) and emerging market world are carrying unprecedented levels of debt to accompany their modest economic growth rates.
 Despite all of these risk considerations, the fact remains that non-U.S. markets (ACWX) have lagged well behind the U.S. for many years now.
 And it is possible that sentiment is strong enough that recently improved growth prospects could result in these markets accelerating to the upside to catch up to the U.S. and bringing with it additional momentum to spill over into U.S. market itself.

 Suppose some or all of these forces converge.
 It may be sufficient to keep the momentum fires that fuel the S&P 500 burning long enough to propel the Index to the 3000 milestone before it’s all said and done.

 Exactly what might this path look like?
 To begin answering this question, given that the current market has been on its existing path for nearly two years, let’s extrapolate forward with the assumption that the market will continue on this path going forward.

 This would imply the S&P 500 Index crossing the 3000 mark sometime in March 2019.
 And if some or all of the forces mentioned above came together in a constructive way and stocks were actually able to meet their lofty earnings forecast targets, this would imply earnings of $138 per share on the S&P 500 Index in 2019 Q1 and a GAAP P/E ratio of just under 22 times, which is expensive but certainly not egregious in the context of the current market environment.

 All of this sounds nice, but it’s time to dress the previous paragraph in various caveats.
 First, it is never wise when forecasting to rely on basic extrapolation for anything.
 Just because this is the path that we have been on for the last two years does not mean that a new future path could not begin tomorrow.
 Second, it relies on the realization of a number of assumptions in order to give it any sort of fundamental justification, and we all know what takes place when we assume.

 Investors assume as given future earnings forecasts that almost never get hit, they assume as given certain outcomes from policy actions that never come to pass, and they even assume as given certain policy actions that never actually get implemented.
 And with all of the expected changes looming on the policy front over the next 18 months, there’s a lot that can stand in the way of stocks successfully travelling from where they are today to the 3000 mark.

 But to possibility still exists.
 And until the current trend in the market is broken, investors are well served to continue to position for such an outcome at some point down the road.
 For just as I always emphasize protecting against downside risk through broad asset class diversification that includes stocks, it is arguably just as important for investors to protect against upside risk that may include any given asset class within the diversification mix rising to previously unthinkable heights.

 What lies after remains to be seen.
-Somewhere in the great beyond I see a new wave of Congressional testimony seeking to explain what exactly went wrong this time around before it’s all said and done.
+Somewhere in the great beyond, I see a new wave of Congressional testimony seeking to explain what exactly went wrong this time around before it’s all said and done.
 Ah yes, a potential article topic for some future decade.
 In the meantime . . .

 The Mystery Of Science And Theater In The Quest For 3000